ngangchill/Craftsman/index.md

 ### Migrations

 Migration schemes are simple files that hold the commands to apply and remove changes to your database.
 It allows you to easily keep track of changes made in your app.
 They may create/modify tables or fields, etc. But they are not limited to just changing the schema.
 You could use them to fix bad data in the database or populate new fields.

+Note: if you're going to use `Migration Commands` you should configure your `application/config/database.php` settings needed to access to your database.

 #### File names